EnerGuide Home Evaluations

 What does Thermography show?

 - An infrared camera detects heat being emitted from the surface of any object.
-Thermography is a very effective way to see areas of missing or low insulation, moisture intrusion and to find the source of uncomfortable areas on your home due to air leakage.
+Thermography is a very effective way to see areas of missing or low insulation, moisture intrusion and to find the source of uncomfortable areas in your home due to air leakage.

 Will Thermography damage my house?

-- Walls and ceilings are examined in a non-invasive and non-destructive way to discover where heat loss or moisture build up is occurring.
+- Walls and ceilings are examined in a non-invasive and non-destructive way to discover where heat loss or moisture build-up is occurring.
 No holes have to be drilled to get a reasonable impression of what is happening within the building structure.

 Why should I use VerdaTech as my Thermography testing provider?

 - Combing infrared Thermography with other techniques can produce better results.
 Using a blower door to create air pressure changes in the building is the only effective way to look for air leakage which can be a major reason for heat loss and moisture problems.
 VerdaTech is one of the few local companies that combine the infrared camera and a blower door during a Thermography evaluation to give the best information.
 Our trained infrared technician uses an FLIR infrared camera specifically designed for building applications.
 The blower door and other tools such as moisture meters are used depending on the problem being investigated.

 - For most building problems, the best time to image is during the colder months when there is a significant difference between inside and outside temperatures, which makes for clear and crisp images.
 During the warmer months, Thermography is more effectively performed at night when temperatures naturally drop.